 Here’s the the TRUTH about some of the big publicity you see others getting…

-I had a client once who was contacted by a team that produces a television show for a former supermodel.
+I have a client who was recently contacted by a team that produces a television show for a former supermodel.
 She was ecstatic – who wouldn’t be?
-This HUGE former supermodel knew my client’s product existed and wanted to feature it on her show.
+This HUGE former supermodel knew her product existed and wanted to feature it on her show.

 Dream come true, right?

 It turns out anyone can be on this show for a simple one-time payment of $20,000.
 They get four minutes on the show with their product prominently displayed, AND they even get to use that video on their website so everyone can see that this huge celebrity basically endorsed their product by having them on the show.

 The show airs in the early morning hours on a channel most of you have probably never heard of.
 Basically, you’re paying to be associated with this supermodel, but you’ll have to do all of the legwork to figure out how to leverage the appearance.
 You can stick it on your website and social media…but the big issue is, will it get you $20,000 worth of business to offset the cost?